dfosterhill/flowdivision/README.md

 Women's version is [here](https://www.customink.com/designs/joydivwom/fsu0-00cq-mrtg)

+At both of those links,  you can change size, you can select a different 'product' (shirt style - look for the no minimum ones).
+It's a bit fiddly, but I'm sure you can work it out.

 Or, steal the .png or the .jpg graphics in this repository and do whatever you like with them.